 Dr. Mick has created partial and full dentures for many patients.
-He makes sure that they not only look good, but feel great, too.
-He teams up with a skilled craftsman at our dental lab to give you a prosthetic that is designed to replicate your natural smile.
+He makes sure that they not only look good but feel great, too.
+He teams up with a skilled craftsman at our dental lab to give you a prosthesis that is designed to replicate your natural smile.

 Are you missing all of your teeth?
 In that case, you are among 35 million people, according to The American College of Prosthodontist.
 For many like you, full dentures have proven to be the best aesthetically and economically.
-Your dentist near Reynoldsburg will create dentures that are comfortable and that fit securely along your gums.
+Your dentist near Columbus, OH will create dentures that are comfortable and that fit securely along your gums.
 You won’t need to be concerned about dentures that click or slip when you eat.
 The denture base is shaded to closely mimic the color and shine of natural gum tissue.
-Similarly, false teeth, called pontics, will rejuvenate your smile and have the shape and sheen of natural teeth.
+Each tooth in the denture is hand-set into your unique arrangement needs and cosmetic concerns, and will rejuvenate your smile and have the shape and sheen of natural teeth.